Silencious Childrenby quietgiant2 | created - 05 Feb 2018 | updated - 18 hours ago | Public

 Actress | Milady o' the Beanstalk

 Marie Osborne was born on November 5, 1911 in Denver, Colorado, USA as Helen Alice Myres.
-She is known for her work on Milady o' the Beanstalk (1918), The Godfather: Part II (1974) and The Little Diplomat (1919).
+She is known for her work on Milady o' the Beanstalk (1918), Twin Kiddies (1917) and The Godfather: Part II (1974).
 She was married to Murray F. Yeats and Frank J. Dempsey.
-She died on November 11, 2010...
+She died on November 11, 2010 in San...

 53. Mae Giraci